tnc-ca-geo/video-importer/README.md

   -f HOOK_DATA_JSON_FILE, --hook_data_json_file HOOK_DATA_JSON_FILE
-                        full path to a file containing a json object of extra info to be passed to the hook module.note - the values passed in through this trump the same values passed in through the `-d` param
+                        full path to a file containing a json object of extra info to be passed to the hook module.note - the values passed in through the -d argument trump the values defined in the hook-data-json-file

-The following example posts videos from the "~/video_input_files" directory, through the hook-module at ~/hook_service/hook_module.py to the segmenter located at the address http://my_segmenter_service:8080/videocontent.
+The following example posts videos from the "~/video_input_files" directory, through the hook-module at ~/hook_service/hook_module.py to the segmenter located at the address http://my_segmenter_service:8080/api/content.

-python import_video.py -v --host_data_json_file "/tmp/host_data_json.json ~/video_input_files ~/hook_service/hook_module.py http://my_segmenter_service:8080/videocontent
+python import_video.py -v --host_data_json_file "/tmp/host_data_json.json ~/video_input_files ~/hook_service/hook_module.py http://my_segmenter_service:8080/api/content

 ```

-The video-importer will traverse a directory to extract the camera-name and video-timestamp from the video filenames,
+The video-importer will traverse a directory to extract the name of the camera and beginning timestamp from the video filenames,
 register the cameras with the requested hook services, and submit the video files for event segmentation and labeling.

 ### Metadata Extraction with `--regex`